Tim-Lu-cuhksz/Operating-Systems/multiple threads/README.md

 ```

 ## How To Play
-Use "w" "s" "a" "d" on the key board to move the frog.
+Use "w" "s" "a" "d" on the keyboard to move the frog.
 Hit "q" to quit the game.